penelopy/bias_impact_project/README.md

 ---
 ###Authors
 This project was built by [Penelope Hill](https://github.com/penelopy) during her the final 2 weeks of her Technical Fellowship at Square.
 Contributions have been made by [Alyssa Pohahau](https://github.com/alyssa), [Wendy Dherin](https://github.com/doubledherin), and [Dina Westland](https://github.com/dina).
-The idea for this project came from [Eric Burke](https://github.com/eburke).

 ---
 ###License